-The rugby ball is made of leather or other similar synthetic material that is easy to grip and does not have laces.
+A rugby ball is made of leather or other similar synthetic material.
+It is easy to grip and does not have laces.
 Rugby balls are made in varying sizes (three, four or five) for both youth and adult players.
-Like footballs, rugby balls are oval in shape, but are rounder and less pointed than footballs to minimize the erratic bounces seen in football.
+Like footballs, rugby balls are oval in shape, but are rounder and less pointed than footballs to minimize erratic bounces.

-PLAYERS AND POSITIONS
+PLAYERS & POSITIONS

-On the field of play, both American football and soccer have 11 players per team.
-Rugby has 15 players with those same players playing both offense and defense.
-In rugby, each team is numbered the exact same way.
-The number of each player signifies that players position.
-Players numbered 1-8, are forwards, typically the larger, stronger players of the team whose main job is to win possession of the ball.
+Rugby has 15 players on each team.
+Everyone on the pitch plays offense and defense, and the number of each player signifies that player's specific position.
+Jersey numbers above 15 are worn by substitute players.

+Players numbered one through eight are forwards, typically the larger, stronger players of the team whose main job is to win possession of the ball.
 They would be the equivalent to American football linebackers and lineman.
-Players numbered 9-15 are backs, the smaller, faster and more agile players.
+Players numbered nine-fifteen are backs, the smaller, faster and more agile players.
 Their main role is to exploit possession of the ball won by the forwards.
 Backs may be equated to running backs, wide receivers and quarterbacks in American football.